 Why LinkedIn for Physical Therapists

-Here are some reasons why you should include LinkedIn in one of of your physical therapy marketing strategies:
+Here are some reasons why you should include LinkedIn in one of your physical therapy marketing strategies:

-First, when it comes to the type of ads to use, there are a lot of options to choose from depending on your preference, from images, texts, videos, and even through email/messages!
+First, when it comes to the type of ads to use, there are a lot of options to choose from depending on your preference, from images, texts, videos, and even email/messages!

 a.
 Single image ads – If your goal is to attract more patients to your physical therapy clinic, adding relevant images to your advertisements is a good strategy to increase engagement and interaction with your prospective patients.
 This type of ad emphasizes the use of images to grab the attention of people interested in physical therapy services, so make sure to use high-quality images for this one.